jacopotagliabue/MLSys-NYU-2023/weeks/01/README.md

 ##### Mac Instructions
 1. Go [here](https://rye-up.com/guide/installation/), click the `Mac` tab, and run the command that starts with `curl`.
 2. Go down to the [Add Shims to Path](https://rye-up.com/guide/installation/#add-shims-to-path) section.
 If you know what type of shell you have, then follow the instructions for your shell.
-Otherwise, click `Unix Shells` and run that command.
+Otherwise, click `ZSH` and run that command.

 ##### Test Driving Rye